CosmoCreeper/noted/README.md

 # Noted!
 A to-do list solution built with React and Electron.
 Designed with customization in mind.

+### ANDROID RELEASE!
+The release is currently unavailable, but we can confirm there is an official Android release almost in completion.

 ### Powers:
 - A desktop application with to-do list powers.
-(Currently Windows only.)
+(Currently Windows and Android only.)
 - Multiple color schemes to fit your desktop.
 - Multiple customization choices to create your own interpretation of the app.
 - A sleek and easy-to-use interface designed to be user-friendly.